NIO Firefly vs GWM ORA

 Feature Showdown

-The NIO Firefly features a 12.8-inch touchscreen, while the GWM ORA gets a 10.3-inch display.
+The NIO Firefly features a 13.2-inch touchscreen paired with a 6-inch digital dash, while the GWM ORA gets a 10.3-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The NIO Firefly stands out with Apple CarPlay that you will not find on the GWM ORA.
 The GWM ORA counters with wireless Apple CarPlay/Android Auto.
 Which feature set matters more depends on your daily routine and priorities.